Page 1: Introduction

 - Support for Data Script (VBScript) on server to fully automate data processing from and to the mobile device client, and to execute additional processes

-Smartphones, Tablets and Pocket PCs - Android, Apple, Windows 10 and Windows Mobile
+Smartphones and Tablets - Android, Apple, and Windows 10

 Android is an operating system specifically for mobile devices and has been deployed to Smartphones, Tablets and Netbooks.
 The Android operating system has achieved remarkable growth and market dominance because of it's open nature and adoption by many manufacturers of mobile devices.
 For information on Mobile Data for Android Smartphones, Tablets and Netbooks, see page 7 of the Skills tutorial.